adpines/site/README.md

-Code for my github pages site.
+Code for my pages site.